 What is hyperthyroidism in cats?

-Feline hyperthyroidism is an extremely common condition and occurs when the thyroid gland in the neck becomes overactive.
-The thyroid gland produces a hormone (thyroxine) which controls the animal’s metabolic rate – i.e how the body uses energy.
+Feline hyperthyroidism is an extremely common condition that occurs when the thyroid gland in the neck becomes overactive.
+The thyroid glands produce a hormone (thyroxine) that controls the animal’s metabolic rate – i.e how the body uses energy.
 The brain controls the level of thyroxine by telling the thyroid gland how much to make.

-Left untreated, hyperthyroidism in cats can be fatal and early diagnosis is key to ensuring other organs are not affected.
-The good news is there are a range of treatments available which can help to manage the condition effectively.
+Left untreated, cat hyperthyroidism can be fatal and early diagnosis is key to ensuring other organs are not affected.
+Fortunately, there are several treatment options available that can help to manage an overactive thyroid in cats effectively.

 Symptoms of hyperthyroidism in cats

-Symptoms of hyperthyroidism in cats can vary; some may show no visible signs at all, which can make it difficult to diagnose in the first instance.
-Some of the most common and obvious symptoms to watch out for are:
+Some cats may show no visible hyperthyroidism symptoms, which can make it difficult to diagnose in the first instance.
+Some of the most common signs of hyperthyroidism to watch out for are: